|

 Topic:

-A HANDHELD PROGRAM GUIDE
+A HANDHELD PROGRAM GUIDE FOR THE CONCERT HALL?

 The classical music equivalent of opera supertitles and museum audioguides